Tupac Shakur: 1991-1993: 2Pacalypse Now

+In 1992, he starred in Juice, marking Shakur's first acting role, in which he plays the fictional Roland Bishop, a militant and haunting individual.
+Rolling Stone's Peter Travers calls him "the film's most magnetic figure".
+Multiple actors had auditioned for the role of Roland Bishop, but none were considered right for the role.
+Shakur accompanied Money-B to the audition and asked producer Neal H. Moritz to read.
+He was given 15 minutes to rehearse before the audition and secured the role.

-Strictly 4 My N.I.G.G.A.Z...
+1993-1994: Strictly 4 My N.I.G.G.A.Z..., film career, and The Notorious B.I.G.

 Shakur's second album, Strictly 4 My N.I.G.G.A.Z..., was released in February 1993.
-A critical and commercial advance, it debuted at No. 24 on the pop albums chart, the Billboard 200.
+A critical and commercial success, it debuted at No. 24 on the pop albums chart, the Billboard 200.
 An overall more hardcore album, it emphasizes Tupac's sociopolitical views, and has a metallic production quality.
 The song "Last Wordz" features Ice Cube, co-writer of N.W.A's "Fuck tha Police", who in his own solo albums had newly gone militantly political, and gangsta rapper Ice-T, who in June 1992 had sparked controversy with his band Body Count's track "Cop Killer".

-In its vinyl release, side A, tracks 1 to 8, is labeled the "Black Side", while side B, tracks 9 to 16, is the "Dark Side".
-Nonetheless, the album carries the single "I Get Around", a party anthem featuring Digital Underground's Shock G and Money-B, which became Shakur's breakthrough, reaching No. 11 on the pop singles chart, the Billboard Hot 100.
-And it carries the optimistic compassion of another hit, "Keep Ya Head Up", an anthem for women's empowerment.
-The album was certified Platinum, with a million copies sold.
-As of 2004, among Shakur albums, including posthumous and compilation albums, Strictly 4 My N.I.G.G.A.Z... was 10th in sales at about 1,366,000 copies.
+The album carries the single "I Get Around", a party anthem featuring Digital Underground's Shock G and Money-B, which became Shakur's breakthrough, reaching No. 11 on the Billboard Hot 100.
+The album also carries the optimistic compassion of another hit, "Keep Ya Head Up", an anthem for women's empowerment, charting No. 12 on the Billboard Hot 100.
+The album's fourth and final hit, "Papa'z Song", peaked at No. 87 on Billboard 200.
+The album was certified Platinum by April 1995, with a million copies sold.